jm1021/churchofjesuschrist/_posts/2022-11-06-jeremiah_ezekiel.md

 - Allegory of the tame and wild olive trees [Jacob 5:76-77](https://www.churchofjesuschrist.org/study/scriptures/bofm/jacob/5?lang=eng&id=p76-p77#p76)
 - Church of the Devil [Nephi 14:11-14](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/14?lang=eng&id=p11-p14#p11)
 - And then cometh the battle of the great God; and the devil and his armies shall be cast away into their own place, that they shall not have power over the saints any more at all" [D&C 88:110–119](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/88?lang=eng&id=p110-p119#p110)
-    - Compare... ***Organize yourselves; prepare every needful thing***; and establish a house, even a house of prayer, a house of fasting, a house of faith, a house of learning, a house of glory, a house of order, a house of God;
+    - Compare, older message from Joseph Smith... ***Organize yourselves; prepare every needful thing***; and establish a house, even a house of prayer, a house of fasting, a house of faith, a house of learning, a house of glory, a house of order, a house of God;
-    - Today...
+    - Today, message from the Prophet...
 In coming days, ***it will not be possible to survive spiritually*** without the guiding, directing, comforting, and constant influence of the Holy Ghost.
-    - My thought...
-Our war is to prepare spiritually as the ultimate battle is won by the Lord.
+    - My thought... ***Our war is to prepare spiritually*** as the ultimate battle of Gog and Magog is won by the Lord.

 ## [Stories in Daniel](https://www.churchofjesuschrist.org/study/scriptures/ot/dan/1?lang=eng)
 > Daniel seemed like a relief to me as we transitioned from Isaiah, Jeremiah, and Ezekiel.
 The narrative goes back to story telling.
 The reading is very familiar.